 The Association includes in its definition of measure of operations, excess (deficit) of operating revenues and public support over operating expenses and losses, all support and revenues that are an integral part of its programs and supporting activities.
-Included in operating revenues and public support, is an amount earned on the Association's investment portfolio developed from the endowment spending formula for operating revenues and public support and expenses are investment returns in excess of or less than the endowment spending formula amount for operations, changes in value of split-interest agreements and beneficial interest in perpetual trust, gain on forgiveness of debt and loss on defeasance of debt.
+Included in operating revenues and public support, is an amount earned on the Association's investment portfolio developed from the endowment spending formula for operations and the distribution from the beneficial interest in perpetual trust.
+Excluded from operating revenues and public support and expenses are investment returns in excess of or less than the endowment spending formula amount for operations, changes in value of split-interest agreements and beneficial interest in perpetual trust, and gain on forgiveness of debt.
 The endowment spending rate formula amount included in current operations is 5 percent of the trailing average fair value of the endowment investment portfolio for the 20 quarters ended the prior June 30th.
 Distributions received on the beneficial interest in perpetual trust are based on 5 percent of the average fair value of the trust for the prior three years ended December 31st.